 The risks of not right sizing your integration span from stunted growth to missed opportunity and frustration.
 For instance, if you oversize your integration with resources and planning, you lose speed and agility; if you go too light, you can overlook critical aspects of culture and synergies.

 Given the complexity of right sizing integrations, it is not surprising that failing to maximize deal value due to poor integration practices is all too common.
 To eliminate this pain point, CREO, Inc. has identified four critical factors for right sizing post merger integration.
+You can learn more by watching our recent webinar with CREO on right sizing your post merger integration.

 Key Factors for Right Sizing Your Post-Merger Integration (PMI):